Carter-75/Macro/README.md

 - 👤 **Human-like movement** - subtle tremor (±2px), variable speed, micro-pauses
 - 🖱️ **Auto-detect manual control** - if you move the mouse yourself, it stops replay and resets the interval timer
 - ⏳ **Grace period** - 5-second grace period at start and after manual control to prevent false detection
+- 🚦 **Pre-start activity guard** - if you're active within 5 seconds of a planned replay, it delays the automation by 5 seconds until you're idle
+- 🔔 **Optional reminder beep** - supply `-a <minutes>` to play a 1-second beep on that cadence while the script runs

 ## Installation